Ania911/TravelGuide-SwiftUI/README.md

 # TravelGuide-SwiftUI <img src="image/logo.png" width="100">

 This is a short travel guide application for Ukraine(Lviv city).
-Welcomes to Ukraine!
+Welcome to Ukraine!
 Here you can find a lot of beautiful places with huge history and with friendly people.

 For the development I used: